You’ve heard the horror stories about MIG welding aluminum without a spool gun—but you’re still thinking of giving it a try.

 - The manufacturer provided aluminum welding settings

 I used several pieces of 2-inch by 36-inch flat bar aluminum in ⅛” thickness.
 These were wiped with acetone before a light brushing to remove oxidation.
-Followed by a final acetone wipe to remove the residue.
+Follow this with a final acetone wipe to remove the residue.

 The wire for this test was a new, sealed, one-pound spool of Hobart 0.030” ER4043 aluminum alloy.
 Part number H381806-R18.